NBA Betting and Odds

 - Los Angeles Clippers -2.5 (-110)

 For this bet, the only concern is on the total points scored in the contest.
 Oddsmakers will post a benchmark total for each game.
-Bettors then get to pick over or under on where they think the final score will fall.
+Bettors then get to pick over or under that number based on what they think the final score will be.
 For example:

 - Over 205.5 (-110)